Tuesday, July 14, 2020, 10 - 3:30

 - How to see the forest rather than the trees

-- How to bring the feeling of sunlight into your forest
+- How to bring the feeling of sunlight into your painting

 - The difference between what we assume and what we see

-We will be painting at several different locations but will not be far from the cars.
-We will not be trying for landscape paintings but studies of different groupings of trees.
-Once you understand how to get attractive greens in our subjects, you can use this lesson any time — adjusting it to the subject, even using the same approach to other hues besides green.
+We will be painting at several different subjects in a very close physical area.
+We will not be trying for landscape paintings but studies of different groupings of trees and how to get the colors and the look of the trees and forest floor.
+Once you understand how to get attractive greens in our subjects, you can use this lesson any time — adjusting it to the subject and using the same approach to other hues besides green.

 A stool or low seat like a beach chair works because you then can put your palette and water on the ground.
 If you bring a regular height chair you need to bring something like a table for your palette and water.
-You may bring an easel but since we are changing locations the setting up and taking down becomes a time lose.
+You may bring an easel if you prefer.

-- 4 or more 1/4 sheets of Arches 140 lb cold press paper
+- 4 or more 1/4 sheets of Arches 140 lb cold press paper.
+Have several 8×11 to try some simple introductory experiments.

 - a board larger than your 1/4 sheet of paper